 Axion Forge is a skirmish-style trading card game that blends dynamic positioning, strategic deckbuilding, and tactical resource management.
 Players battle using cards that represent creatures, equipment, structures, and more with the goal of being the first to reach one of several different victory conditions.

-There are three ways to win: reduce your opponent’s Life Force to zero, earn Trophy points equal to the starting Life Force total by destroying Trophy-bearing cards or meeting specific card conditions, or complete special victory objectives.
+There are two ways to win: reduce your opponent’s Life Force to zero, or earn Trophy points equal to the starting Life Force total by destroying Trophy-bearing cards.
+The best strategy is up to you.

 Games typically last 30–60 minutes, depending on the experience level of the players and the complexity of the decks.